iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 2 reviews"/>
 </p>

+> A small percentage of people are downloading this for Android (can't speak for iOS), and such a small percentage of people are actually tested daily in this state.
+It's more like a gimmick app unless everyone downloads and everyone gets weekly testing.<br> :date: __2020-12-31 16:28:03__

+> While I love the idea powering this app actually acquiring a pin takes so long that the app becomes useless.
+I finally received my positive test result four days after showing symptoms and when I called in to get my pin, I was told that I would have to wait a few days and call in again.
+By the time I actually get my pin the incubation period for the people I may have had contact with will be over and they'll probably have symptoms before they even get any notice from the app.<br> :date: __2020-12-30 17:23:48__

 > There's not enough people using the app for it to work.
 Like, even in the busiest stores, the app doesn't find any exposures.<br> :date: __2020-12-24 23:35:16__

 > Just got app I'll let you know later!<br> :date: __2020-12-19 17:56:23__

 > I tried contacting them, and my test was not showing up in their system so they could not give me a PIN.
 I used the link your provided and I also called when the link was telling me I wasn't in the system.<br> :date: __2020-12-14 14:54:23__

-> A small percentage of people are downloading this for Android (can't speak for iOS), and such a small percentage of people are actually tested daily in this state.
-It's more like a gimmick app unless everyone downloads and everyone gets weekly testing.
-So no way to know if this approach to contact tracing is working.<br> :date: __2020-12-07 14:45:11__

 > I installed this app at the beginning of November, and that was the only time it checked for exposures.
 What use is that?
 I could not find a way to manually check either.<br> :date: __2020-11-27 04:56:58__